tom-metherell/Mice.jl/docs/src/customising-imputation.md

 The `mean` and `sample` methods should not generally be used.

-To create a default methods vector, use the function `makeMethods`.
+To create a default methods vector, use the function `makemethods`.

 ```@docs
-makeMethods
+makemethods
 ```

 You can then customise the vector as needed.
 For example: